Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 But on a brighter note, JavaScript & frontend developers, you might find better luck with the next SSG (_or rather a framework_), Gatsby.

 ## Gatsby: A React.js Framework to Build Static Sites

+Gatsby advertises themselves as that one SSG to create blazing fast modern websites.
+And they do live upto their promise with websites which loads up in fractions of a second!
+But unlike most other SSGs mentioned in the article Gatsby is more of a framework based around React components.

+I believe, while it did work out for most JavaScript developers, other developers who doesn't write JS, are left out of the loop.
+This is both a boon and a bane as you'll see further ahead into this section.

+On the hand, Gatsby is pretty easy to install.
+All you got do is call the `npm install -g gatsby-cli` command to perform a global install of everything you require on your local machine.
+Nothing could get easier then installing Gatsby.
+No need to mess around with environment variables.
+Neither do you've to download binary files like you would've to do with Hugo.

+But, everything in software development comes with some trade-off.
+What could that trade-off be in case of Gatsby, we'll look into it.

+On a brighter note, the Gatsby devs revamped the Gatsby homepage as well as their new [documentation][Gatsby Docs] page.
+And I've to say their new site design looks pretty nifty & easy to use.
+With specific sections for "_Tutorials_", "_How-to Guides_", etc, documentations couldn't be made more appealing than what the Gatsby has done.

+So, kudos to them for making their documentation page as accessible & appealing as possible.

+Now here's the interesting part about reviewing Gatsby.
+If you're a JavaScript developer (more so if you're a frontend developer), this should be your most preferred go-to SSG.
+Period.
+Allow me to explain why I think so.

+**It has an integrated GraphQL API (and an web-based GraphQL IDE)**.
+While it's optional & if you find using GraphQL difficult, there're options to opt out of it.
+This API powers Gatsby to sources data from anywhere, be it a web-based CMS like [Forestry.io](https://forestry.io/) or your own file system.

+So, if you've no experience whatsoever working with backend systems, look no further.
+Heck, there're even tutorials to hook up a Firebase database to your Gatsby Blog & you're good to go.
+No longer do you've to setup backend servers & what not.
+All you've to do is stick to what you're already good at.

+If things couldn't become even more simpler, the ecosystem Gatsby brings in more goodies for the user.
+It's plugin system & wide-range of available themes.
+Coupled with the wide range of available themes & an extensive plugin system, what you capabilities you could provide to your site is close to limitless.

+And then there're people who say, "frontend developers aren't real programmers" :face_with_raised_eyebrow:.
+If you ask me, what the Gatsby devs did out there, enabling backend capabilities to a frontend software is pretty praiseworthy.

+But, while everything appears good & dandy with Gatsby, there's a caveat.
+It was built keeping in mind a frontend developer's skills, requirements & tool sets in mind.
+So, unless you're pretty good JavaScript (adn/or React), you're out of luck.
+And that's a major hit back to an otherwise really awesome piece of software in my opinion.

+Using Gatsby was just too difficult for me to use.
+Since, not only did it require me to know JS but understanding how React components worked was pretty much a neccessity if I wanted to customize the themes even the slightest bit. :pensive_face:

 ## Pelican: A Static Site Generator Built With Python